Mr. Belvedere Rings the Bell: Production

-The film was based on the play The Silver Whistle by Robert E. McEnroe.
-Although the plot of the film resembles that of the play, Belvedere was not a character in the play.
-The leading character was a hobo named Oliver Erwenter, played by José Ferrer.
-The Silver Whistle, with all of its original characters, was telecast in 1959 on Playhouse 90, in which Eddie Albert played the role of Erwenter.
+The film's screenplay, written by Ranald MacDougall, is based based on the play The Silver Whistle by American playwright Robert E. McEnroe.
+Although the plot of the film resembles that of the play, Mr. Belvedere is not a character in the play.
+The play's leading character is a hobo named Oliver Erwenter, played by José Ferrer.
+The Silver Whistle, with all of its original characters, was broadcast in a 1959 episode of the television anthology series Playhouse 90, with Eddie Albert in the role of Erwenter.